medical-tr-AI-ning/vr-runtime/README.md

 medical tr.AI.ning is a virtual reality training platform, designed for integration into the medical curriculum to enhance the clinical reasoning capabilities of future physicians.

 The platform allows medical students to train clinical competencies from a first-person perspective with virtual, intelligent and interactive patients in an authentic simulated environment.
+Individual scenarios can be intuitively created by customizing specific parameters regarding patient, pathology and environment to support situated learning.

-It is possible to intuitively create individual scenarios by customizing specific parameters regarding patient, pathology and environment to support situated learning, using the supplemented [authoring tool](https://github.com/medical-tr-AI-ning/authoring-tool).
+**This repository contains the virtual reality runtime application, used to experience medical scenarios with a virtual reality headset.**

 [Read more about the project](https://medical-training-project.de/en/#project)